Writing Center Services and Policies

 Face-to-face services

 Face-to-face sessions are available by appointment in Park Library 360.
-Appointments are 50 minutes and can be made by calling the Writing Center, booking an appointment through the WCONLINE link below, or by dropping in to check for availability.
+Appointments are 50 minutes and can be made by calling the Writing Center, booking an appointment through WCONLINE, or by dropping in to check for availability.
 This service works well for brainstorming and developing ideas, integrating sources, and talking through writing challenges.
 Don't forget to bring any helpful materials to your session, such as assignment guidelines.
 Computers and printers are available for those with appointments.

 Guidelines and policies

-• You can schedule a total of two appointments of any type a week; you can check back for drop-in availability.
+- You can schedule a total of two appointments of any type a week; you can check back for drop-in availability.
+Missed appointments count toward the maximum of two appointments a week that can be booked.

-• Please call to cancel if you are unable to attend or may be late in arriving.
-Ten-minute grace period before you are marked missed and the appointment is given away.
+- Please call to cancel if you are unable to attend or may be late in arriving.
+Ten-minute grace period before you are marked missed and the appointment is given away; writing a note in the appointment form indicating you will be more than ten minutes late will not extend the time an appointment is held before being marked missed.
 After three missed appointments, the account is deactivated for two weeks.

 Park Library 360